 - Roofs Generally pitched at 40 degrees usually with plain eaves and verge details; ridge tiles traditionally butt-jointed, some decorative.
 Chimneys generally rendered or of red or yellow brick - Walls.
 Majority of buildings are rendered and coloured, roughcast or smooth.
-Much use of attractive pebbledash picked out with rendered detail.
+Much use of

-Doors & Windows.
+• Doors & Windows.
 Sash windows mostly two or four-paned, some small/marginal-paned sashes.
 Majority with painted finish.
 Doors also painted, four-panelled or boarded.